MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.md

 From chat prompt, commands must by default be prepended with a slash, eg. /quit In scripts and remote control, no slash is needed to perform the command.

- - quit or exit: disconnect from the server and close the application
+ - `quit` or `exit`: disconnect from the server and close the application
- - reco [account] : disconnect and reconnect to the server
+ - `reco [account]`: disconnect and reconnect to the server
- - connect <server> [account] : go to the given server and resume the script
+ - `connect <server> [account]`: go to the given server and resume the script
- - script <script name\> : run a script containing a list of commands
+ - `script <script name>`: run a script containing a list of commands
- - send <text> : send a message or a command to the server
+ - `send <text>`: send a message or a command to the server
- - respawn : Use this to respawn if you are dead (like clicking "respawn" ingame)
+ - `respawn`: Use this to respawn if you are dead (like clicking "respawn" ingame)
- - log <text> : display some text in the console (useful for scripts)
+ - `log <text>`: display some text in the console (useful for scripts)
- - list : list players logged in to the server (uses tab list info sent by server)
+ - `list`: list players logged in to the server (uses tab list info sent by server)
- - set varname=value : set a value which can be used as %varname% in further commands
+ - `set varname=value`: set a value which can be used as `%varname%` in further commands
- - wait <time> : wait X ticks (10 ticks = ~1 second.
+ - `wait <time>`: wait X ticks (10 ticks = ~1 second.
 Only for scripts)
- - move : used for moving when terrain and movements feature is enabled
+ - `move`: used for moving when terrain and movements feature is enabled
- - look : used for looking at direction when terrain and movements is enabled
+ - `look`: used for looking at direction when terrain and movements is enabled
- - debug : toggle debug messages, useful for chatbot developers
+ - `debug`: toggle debug messages, useful for chatbot developers
- - help : show command help.
+ - `help`: show command help.
 Tip: Use "/send /help" for server help
+ - Some commands may not be documented yet, use `help` to list them all.

-[account] is an account alias defined in accounts file, read more below.
+`[account]` is an account alias defined in accounts file, read more below.

-<server> is either a server IP or a server alias defined in servers file
+`<server>` is either a server IP or a server alias defined in servers file

 Servers and Accounts file
 ------

 These two files can be used to store info about accounts and server, and give them aliases.
 The purpose of this is to give them an easy-to-remember alias and to avoid typing account passwords.

 As what you are typing can be read by the server admin if using the remote control feature, using aliases is really important for privacy and for safely switching between accounts.

 To use these files, simply take a look at sample-accounts.txt and sample-servers.txt.
 Once you have created your files, fill the 'accountlist' and 'serverlist' fields in INI file.